 When you add an element to a HashSet, the hashCode() method of the element is called internally to generate the hashcode of the element.
 This hashcode is used to determine the index (bucket) in the underlying array where the element will be stored.
 HashSet will use equals to determine if the element already exists in the bucket

 Why is called bucket?
 Because there could be semantically different objects (equals return false) that have the same hashcode (as discussed above this is possible! the opposite should not!).
-This is situation is called hashcode collisions.
-Hashcode collisions are inevitable because the number of possible integers is a finite number much smaller than all possible states of a Java Object.
+This situation is called a hashcode collision.
+Hashcode collisions are inevitable because the number of possible int values is much smaller than the number of distinct objects you can create.
 In Java, the int data type is a 32-bit signed integer, which means it can represent integer values in the range from -2,147,483,648 to 2,147,483,647 (inclusive), which means 4,294,967,296 possible hashcodes.
 However, let’s consider a simple example in which a class Point has two int fields x and y (2D positions):

 public class Point{